menkotoglou/personal-website/content/blog/why-you-should-join-a-startup-during-your-early-career.md

 - An early-stage startup building lots of tech from scratch.
 As a result, questions and challenges regarding querying, software architecture, and data management are a daily phenomenon.
 - You'll get familiar with many different software aspects.
 As a student, I didn't have the chance to play with webservers, requests, or APIs.
 I heard them as general terms but didn't have the opportunity to apply the theoretical knowledge to a real-life project.
 - Building your soft skills that are **so important** as an engineer.
 Behaving and communicating your thoughts with the rest of the team and learning to understand the business needs and transform them into cool features.
+- Learning to prioritize work needed from multiple sources.
+Especially as a Junior Dev, doing the proper work prioritization coming from the business is critical for the company and you.
+You'll most probably need much mentoring on this (at least that happened for me), but you'll identify better company-wide goals and needs in no time.

 ## Business benefits